-Based on the 2024/2025 Budget survey responses, the following outlines the more significant themes:
+Based on the 2024/2025 Budget survey responses, the following outlines the more significant themes.

-Theme #1 - Classroom Support for Learners with Diverse Abilities
+Theme #1 - Classroom Support for Diversity & Inclusivity

 The need for more support in classrooms for all learners, including the hiring of more Certified Education Assistants (CEAs), Social Emotional teachers and other alternate teaching support, is vital for the increasingly diverse student population.